dhis2/notes/howto/setting_up_cypress_with_gherkin.md

 Just make sure to not add any credentials to git, so if you want to use the `cypress.env.json` file, add it to your local (global .gitignore; [How to](http://egorsmirnov.me/2015/05/04/global-gitignore-file.html))

+There's no defined way of how to create a npm script that will run both `yarn start` and `cypress:open` concurrently, so as of now you have to run them separately.
+There's no need to log in to the backend, it'll be done by cypress and the login support command defined above in this document.

+(Note: The reason why there's not a proper concurrent way yet is that `cypress:open` would need to wait for `yarn start` to have finished.
+But as `yarn start` never exits, there's no way to know that)

 <a name="module_documentation" href=""></a>
 ## Module documentation